 Currently, the job market scenario for a pulmonologist is extremely bright.
 There are several job openings in both public as well as private sectors.
 This is mainly because of the evolution of science and technology along with the increase in pollution levels.
 Another reason is the fast moving life which is causing problems like stress and hypertension to people at an early age.
-The job growth for a pulmonologist is expected to grow by seven per cent by the end of 2026.
+The job growth of pulmonology practice management is expected to grow by seven per cent by the end of 2026.
 It is higher than the average of most medical specialisation fields.

 Frequently Asked Questions for Pulmonologist

 Que.
 How do doctors clean out lungs?Ans.